 We are creatures of habit.
 We eat the same food.
 We listen to the same music.
 We take the same route to and from work.
 We wear the same outfits.
 But sometimes, we have a hard time finding a good routine for sleep.
 That’s not good.
 A regular sleep schedule is a key component of a healthy lifestyle.

 Routines are especially important for children.
 They thrive with routines and function better when the world is predictable.
 That follows for sleep, as children are more likely to sleep well when a pattern is established.
-Some parents are good about putting a child to bed at a regular time, which is good.
-This helps orient the body’s natural body clock, but other parents do not put children on a regular bed schedule.
-According to a Sleep Foundation study, only about 50% of children have consistent bedtimes.
+Some parents are good about putting a child to bed at a regular time, which helps orient the body’s natural clock.
+Unfortunately, according to a Sleep Foundation study, only about 50% of children have consistent bedtimes.

-The same is true for adults.
+Consistency is not only beneficial for children, but also for adults.
 The body wants a natural rhythm.
-When we have a routine, we become more alerts and are able to function better during waking hours.
-The mind is fresh, because the body understands when natural sleep will occur and knows when it needs to be alert.
-When we don’t follow a routine, we can become sluggish and not as attentive.
+When we have a routine, we become more alert and are able to function better during waking hours.
+The mind is fresh, because the body has been able to determine when it needs to be alert and when it is time for sleep.
+When we don’t follow a routine, we can become sluggish, not as attentive, and have more trouble falling asleep.

-Often, when we don’t follow a sleeping schedule, we can have a difficult time falling asleep.
-Our body has a hard time relaxing when sleep does not come at a predictable time.
+When sleep doesn’t come at a predictable time, it can take the body a much longer time to start the sleep cycle.
 Predictability is the body’s lifeline to the daily cycles of life.
 A study recently published by the Journals of Gerontology: Series B showed that young people who work and eat dinner around the same time each day slept better.
 The subjects had an easier time falling asleep and woke up less during the night.
 The study found, interestingly, that the time of the routine didn’t matter.
 The only thing that mattered was a structured schedule.
 A person who ate dinner at 6 p.m. was just as likely to get a good night sleep as someone who ate at 8 p.m.

 Unfortunately, it can be a challenge to attain a predictable schedule.
 Work, life, and obligations can get in the way.
 And lets be honest, we enjoy relaxing in front of the TV in the evening and don’t mind staying up a little late to finish watching a show or a sporting event.
 We might get to bed at 9:30 one night and 11 the next.